This post was most recently updated on October 25th, 2020

 The Cyprus dispute, also known as the Cyprus conflict is an ongoing dispute between Greek Cypriots and Turkish Cypriots.

-Cyprus is divided into two parts, i.e., Southern Part and the Northern Part.
+Cyprus is divided into two parts, i.e., the Southern Part and the Northern Part.

 The southern part is mainly inhabited by Greek Cypriots, and the Turkish Cypriots are residing in the Northern region.
 The northern part is recognized as the “Turkish Republic of Northern Cyprus”.